ingo/ingo.github.io/_recipes/banana_rum_gelato.md

 ---
 category: Desserts
-description: Rich and chewy, this gelato is incredibly easy to make.
-Use really ripe bananas and a good-quality dark rum for the best results.
-Once the gelato has frozen, place in an airtight container and freeze for an hour to firm it up a bit.
+description: This banana rum gelato has an ultra-rich, chewy texture from slowly simmered overripe bananas and heavy cream.
+Dark rum adds a touch of decadence.
+Chill the base thoroughly before churning for the smoothest texture.
+It keeps well frozen for at least a month.
 image: banana_rum_gelato.jpg
 size: 1 pint
 time: 2 hours (including freezing time)